-CMHA-CEI holds this vision of a community: As one in which any person with a mental health need has access to a wide range of resources to allow him or her to seek his or her desired quality of life and to participate, with dignity, in the life of the community, with its freedoms and responsibilities.
+CMHA-CEI holds this vision of a community: As one in which any person with a mental health need has access to a wide range of resources to allow them to seek their desired quality of life and to participate, with dignity, in the life of the community, with its freedoms and responsibilities.
 As well as one that is defined by justice for persons with mental health needs.
-Persons with mental health needs include those with a mental illness, an emotional disturbance, a developmental disability and/or a substance use disorder
+Persons with mental health needs include those with a mental illness, an emotional disturbance, a developmental disability, and/or a substance use disorder